dougy147/mcbash/README.md

 ```

-## Donate
+## How did that help ?

-If you're cool enough to know what to do with this and find this script useful, I'd be glad and thankful :
+If you're cool enough to know what to do with this and find this program useful, I'd be glad and thankful :

 `bc1q4cflj0e3hwcn5edut654je86upn37p37gut5yk`